srnichols/StampsPattern/CODE_OF_CONDUCT.md

-# 🌟 Code of Conduct — Azure Stamps Pattern
+# 🌟 Code of Conduct, Azure Stamps Pattern

 A safe, inclusive, and respectful community helps everyone build better software.
 This Code of Conduct sets expectations for behavior and explains how to report concerns.